Hoffman1996/Intro-To-Computer-Vision/README.md

 - `person`
 - `pet` (defined as the union of `dog`, `cat`, and `horse`)

-A smaller model — chosen from architectures such as YOLO, Faster R-CNN, RetinaNet, or EfficientDet—was then trained using this synthetic dataset, with additional augmentations applied to improve generalization.
+A smaller model — chosen from architectures such as YOLO, Faster R-CNN, RetinaNet, or EfficientDet — was then trained using this synthetic dataset, with additional augmentations applied to improve generalization.
 The project also discussed how **Test-Time Augmentations (TTA)** and **ensemble methods** could be used to validate the generated dataset, though their implementation was not required.

 ### Key Learning Outcomes
 - Gained hands-on experience with **self-supervised dataset creation**